 The Idea that Allowed me to Write my Book

-The idea that ultimately allowed me to write my book was when I learned how a couple other writers managed to write their books by compiling their blog articles into a book.
+I learned how to write my book from other authors who compiled their blogs into books.
 What I had in my possession, were numerous blog posts, most of which were about family law and divorce.

 I took some time to outline the book.
 I really wanted to tell people about divorce and family law, how it really works, what lawyers were like, and what they needed to know to survive and thrive through the Texas divorce process.

 Once I had my outline I let my creative juices start flowing.
-It was then a matter of being patient as I wrote each blog articles that would later use to fill in the chapters of the book I had outlined.
-I wanted to create something that could be helpful to the reader, and I wanted my voice to come through in the writing.
+I patiently wrote blog articles to fill the chapters of my outlined book.
+My goal was to create helpful content with my voice shining through

 Thank You